AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 1. Click **More Options** and select **Remove Edge System**.

-1. Click **Remove** to confirm removing the selected edge system from the list.
+1. To confirm removing the selected edge system from the list, click **Remove**.